arisviel/Segmentation/README.md

 ### Make the head.

 Error occurs due to adaptive pool layer in ASPP head.
-I tried use different batch size, predict 2 classes instead of 1 (mask: H,W,2), convert mask to 3 channels - no way.
-So i built my own deeplabhead without apadtive pooling and with 1 out channel of classifier same as aux classifier.
+Because the problem is reduced to a binary classification with binary cross entropy, so we need delete adaptive pool layer in head.

 ### Results.